 Know If You're Responsible For Interest

 During your grace period, your loans may or may not accrue interest.
 If yours do, consider paying this interest as it accrues.
-That way, you prevent this interest from being capitalized and increasing the amount you pay interest on in the future.
+That way, you prevent it from being capitalized and increasing the amount you pay interest on in the future.

-Perkins loans and some subsidized Stafford loans (those disbursed before July 1, 2012) do not accrue interest; however, subsidized Stafford loans disbursed between July 1, 2012, and July 1, 2014, do not get this subsidy.
-All unsubsidized loans (unsubsidized Stafford and PLUS) always accrue interest while in their grace periods.
+Perkins loans and some subsidized Stafford loans (those disbursed before July 1, 2012 and after July 1, 2014) do not accrue interest; however, subsidized Stafford loans disbursed between July 1, 2012, and July 1, 2014, do not get this subsidy.
+All unsubsidized loans (unsubsidized Stafford and PLUS loans) always accrue interest while in their grace periods.

 Be aware of how much you borrowed.
 Go to the National Student Loan Data System (NSLDS®) to view all of your federal student loans, how much you have to pay back, and who your loan servicer is.

-Check that each of your servicers has your current address, and make sure to update them any time that you move.
+Check that each of your servicers has your current address, and make sure to update them anytime you move.
 Just because you don't get the bills doesn't mean you aren’t responsible for making the payments.